Andy-ABTec/shop-vac-controller/README.md

 <p align="center"><br>
 <img width="654" height="540" src="readme.images/SCH.Shop.Vac.Controller.png"><br>
 <span style="font-size:3;font-style:italic">Circuit Diagram</span></p>
-The four LED's display the status of the controller and its trigger source.
-It should be noted that the "Vac" LED flashes if a startup or shutdown delay is in progress.
+Four LED's display the status of the controller and its trigger source.
+It should be noted that the "Vac On" LED flashes if a startup or shutdown delay is in progress.

 <p align="center"><br>
 <img width="383" height="406" src="readme.images/SCH.Shop.Vac.Mains.png">